chef/chef-web-docs/content/style/contribute.md

 ### DCO sign-off

-Chef Software requires all contributors to include a [Developer Certificate of Origin](https://developercertificate.org/) (DCO) sign-off with their pull request as long as the pull request does not fall under the [Obvious Fix](#obvious-fix) rule.
+Chef Software requires all contributors to include a [Developer Certificate of Origin](https://developercertificate.org/) (DCO) sign-off with their pull request as long as the pull request doesn't fall under the [Obvious Fix](#obvious-fix) rule.
 This attests that you have the right to submit the work that you are contributing in your pull request.

 See this [blog post](https://blog.chef.io/2016/09/19/introducing-developer-certificate-of-origin/) to understand why Chef started using the DCO signoff.